LLNL/sundials/doc/sundials_developers/source/benchmarks/diffusion.rst

 To build the benchmark executables SUNDIALS should be configured with ARKODE, CVODE, or IDA enabled, MPI support turned on, and benchmarks enabled.
-If SUNDIALS is configured with SuperLU_DIST enabled this linear solver can be selected at run time and may utilizie OpenMP, CUDA, or ROCM (HIP) for on-node parallelism.
+If SUNDIALS is configured with SuperLU_DIST enabled this linear solver can be selected at run time and may utilize OpenMP, CUDA, or ROCM (HIP) for on-node parallelism.
 If SUNDIALS is configured with CUDA or HIP support enabled additional executables utilizing CUDA and HIP will be built.
 See the SUNDIALS installation guide for more details on configuring, building, and installing.